ml-and-ds-degree/llms-and-multi-agent-orchestration/HW5/results/sub_experiment_3_report.md

 **Q:** Why does the video emphasize running Ollama locally when dealing with proprietary data?

-**A:** Because keeping the LLM on `localhost:11434` avoids sending sensitive context over the network, eliminating API keys, rate limits, and privacy concerns—trade-offs that become apparent in the hybrid/cloud variants below.
+**A:** To ensure enhanced privacy and security by keeping sensitive data on your own hardware rather than sending it to external, cloud-based servers.

 ## Metrics snapshot (from `results/experiment_3_*.json`)